Sugarloaf Mountain Guide

 Pinch – The main trail/unload area off of the SuperQuad.
 Can take you to Tote Road.

-Spurline – A short trail off of Tote Road which takes you to Stomping Grounds and Candy Side.
+Spurline – A short trail off of Tote Road which takes you to Lower Double Bitter and Candy Side.

 Double Bitter – This thin trail isn’t groomed so anything can happen.
 Perfect after a powder day!

 Hayburner – This steep trail earns its name of the burner.
-Although, I think it should be called leg burner.
+Although, I think it should be called leg burner – especially when there are moguls.

 Kickback – The trail near Upper Skidder and Hayburner.